Nullreff/redpile-old/README.md

 **TICK**

-Currently decrements the power every block by one.
+Currently decrements the power of every block by one.
 This is for testing purposes and will change in the future.

 License
 -------